 Here's a list of other projects, shows, and things I've been working on.
 Of course the biggest project has been the three years I've spent in Mongolia from 2012–2016.
 Those notes are listed separately.

 Learning Mongolia.
 What I've discovered about living in Mongolia during 2012 and 2013.
 A book of essays and photography that describes some of the process of looking closely at a different culture with the eyes of a foreigner.
-A preview can be found on my site, or you can buy it at blurb.com
+A preview can be found, or you can buy it at blurb.com

 Sand, Rock, Water, Time.
 Photography with a theme of erosion, small change over great periods of time—from southern Utah's Grand Staircase Escalante National Monument, Bryce Canyon, and Capitol Reef, and South Dakota's Badlands.
 Available at Blurb or as a downloadable pdf (1.5mb)